-How to Sell Your ECE School: 5 Approaches to Know
+How to Sell Your Early Education Business: 5 Approaches to Know

 Selling your early education business is one of the most important financial and emotional decisions you’ll make as an owner.
 From your final sale price to how smoothly the transition unfolds, the path you choose for selling can shape everything.

-Whether you’re just starting to explore the possibilities or actively considering a sale, it’s important to know your options.
+Whether you’re just starting to learn how to sell a childcare business or actively considering a sale, it’s important to know your options.
 Here we outline five distinct approaches for selling your school, plus key pros, cons, and considerations to help guide your next step.

 1. Leverage Your Personal Network

-Your network — current or former colleagues, staff, families, industry peers — can be a great place to start.
+Your network of current or former colleagues, staff, families, and industry peers can be an be an invaluable resource when learning how to sell your early childhood education business.
 Many owners begin by putting out feelers or having conversations with people they already know.

 • Familiarity and trust